stanford-ppl/pir/docs/INSTRUMENTATION.md

 - !v: percentage of the runtime the link is not valid/starving
 - !r: percentage of the runtime the link is not ready/stalling

-If most of the links are running at a low active rate, the app is DRAM-bound, imbalanced, or lack of retiming.
+If most of the links are running at a low active rate, the app is DRAM-bound (in this example), imbalanced, or lack of retiming.

 - You can tell weather the app is DRAM-bound by looking at achieved DRAM bandwidth printed during